vikhyat108/kNNpy/README.md

 kNNpy provides the following functionalities:

-- **Compute kNN-CDF statistics**:
+- **Compute kNN distributions**:
-  - $k$ NN 3D — for 3D clustering analysis, when we have the 3-D positions and/or the 3-D field
+  - `kNN_3D` — for 3D clustering analysis, when we have the 3-D positions and/or the 3-D field
     - Tracer auto
     - Tracer cross tracer
     - Tracer cross field
-  - `kNN 2D` — for angular clustering analysis, when we have the (RA, Dec) and/or the 2-D field on the sky
+  - `kNN_2D` — for angular clustering analysis, when we have the (RA, Dec) and/or the 2-D field on the sky
     - Tracer auto
     - Tracer cross tracer
     - Tracer cross field